ahmadgirach/dj-crm/README.md

 - Custom Mixins
 - Forms / Django Crispy Forms
 - Send Email
+- Overriding existing auth APIs

 ### Tutorial
-This project was part of a [YouTube](https://www.youtube.com/watch?v=fOukA4Qh9QA) Tutorial from JustDjango Channel.
+This project was part of a YouTube Tutorial from JustDjango Channel.
+Watch it [here](https://www.youtube.com/watch?v=fOukA4Qh9QA).
+Also haven't done postgres integration and deployment shown in that Tutorial.